johnrearden/just-beats/README.md

     - The GIMP graphic editing package was used to manipulate and export all images used in the project.
 # Deployment

+## Deploying the app on Heroku
+1. Log into Heroku and navigate to the Dashboard.
+2. Click on the 'New' button.
+3. Choose a unique app name, and select the region closest to you.
+4. Create a database on Heroku (I elected to stay on Heroku and pay the monthly fee)
+    - Click on the Resources tab.
+    - Click the Find more add-ons button.
+    - Select Heroku Postgres, and click on Install Heroku Postgres.
+    - Select a plan (default = Mini @ $5.00 a month, which I'm using), and select your app.
+    - Return to Resources tab and click on the Heroku Postgres icon, then select the settings tab and click on Database Credentials.
+Copy the URI to your clipboard.
+Paste it to your env.py file using the key "DATABASE_URL".
+This will allow you to use the same database for development and production.
+5. Click the settings tab on the Dashboard, and click the button to Reveal Config Vars.
+Your database url should be populated here already.
+Add your Django secret key and your Cloudinary URL to the config variables.
+Set the PORT to 8000.
+I also have a GOOGLE-API-KEY config variable to enable Social-Sign-In with Google.
+6. In your local repository, add a Procfile to the root directory of the project, containing the following line :<br /> `web: gunicorn JUST_BEATS.wsgi`.
+7. Add the url of your Heroku project to the `ALLOWED_HOSTS` list in `settings.py`.
+8. Set DEBUG to False, and commit your changes and push to GitHub.
+9. In Heroku, navigate to the Settings Tab, and within this the Buildpacks section, and click on Add Buildpack.
+Select the python buildpack, and save changes.
+10. On the Dashboard, select the Deploy tab, and under the Deployment Method heading, select the GitHub icon to connect your Heroku project to your GitHub repo.
+Enter your repository name in the text input, and click Search, and then when your repo appears, click Connect.
+11. Under the Manual deploy section, click Deploy Branch.

+## Forking the GitHub repository

+## Making a local clone

+## Running the app in your local environment

 [Return to top](#just-beats)
 # Credits
 Cloning a string in javascript: